junxit/us-congress-bills-115/bill.md

   - **(A)** by inserting “(1)” before “In making”; and
   - **(B)** by adding at the end the following:
     > - **(2)** In making a determination under section 1201, the Bureau shall give substantial weight to the evidence and all findings of fact presented by a State, local, or Federal administrative or investigative agency regarding eligibility for death or disability benefits.
+    > - **(3)** If the head of a State, local, or Federal administrative or investigative agency, in consultation with the principal legal officer of the agency, provides a certification of facts regarding eligibility for death or disability benefits, the Bureau shall adopt the factual findings, if the factual findings are supported by substantial evidence.

 - **(3)** by adding at the end the following:
   > - **(e)**